Confessions of a History Student: Messages and Intuition

 Dreams are another matter.
 Our ancient ancestors used to set a lot of store by dreams, and dreams feature quite significantly in the old stories.
 I don’t dream much, or I should say, I don’t often have dreams I remember.
 When I do, and they are detailed and clear, I know there is something important about them.
 Sometimes, it’s not comforting, and two dreams have impacted my life.

 Apparently it’s quite common, and the fluid drained away naturally by the time he was seven months old.
-First time mothers are often treated as if they are paranoid, but I remember the midwife telling to me to trust my intuition, as a mother was rarely wrong.
+First-time mothers are often treated as if they are paranoid, but I remember the midwife telling me to trust my intuition, as a mother was rarely wrong.

 Since then I have trusted my intuition in other areas of my life too, and have always found it to be reliable.
 So what is it?
 It’s hard to define, but for me it’s a deep sense, or feeling, or conviction, that something is wrong, or unusual, or about to happen.
 I may not know what that something is, but I feel a heightened awareness which makes me look at and question everything.